Desert Tortoise Council

 • Annual Symposium

-We will depart the Palace Station at 0900 on 24 February so please arrive so we can get attendees to their correct vehicles and actually be driving by 0900.
-The actual meeting will be in the northwest portion of the Palace Station Parking area at UTM Coordinates 664075/ 4001440.
+We will depart the Palace Station at 0900 on 24 February 2026.
+Please arrive early so we can get attendees to their correct vehicles and actually be driving by 0900.
+The meeting point will be in the northwest portion of the Palace Station Parking area at UTM Coordinates 664075/ 4001440 (see map).
 Bring water, lunch, snacks, and good walking shoes.
 It may be cold and windy so please bring warm clothes.
-Expect to walk on flat rocky or sandy surfaces.
+Expect to walk on rocky or sandy surfaces with moderate slope.
 Plan on a return of about 4 PM.

 Please contact Peter Woodman at email hidden; JavaScript is required for any questions and to register for the trip.
 When you register, please let Peter know if you can drive and, if so, type of vehicle and number of passengers you can take so he can set up car pools.
-There is a maximum of 50 attendees so register early.
-Although roads are currently graded or paved we prefer vehicles to have some clearance.
-We will also get to drive on Cima Rd, newly paved and fenced.
-I must say it is smooth as silk!
+There is a maximum of 40 attendees so register early.
+Although roads are in reasonable condition vehicles should have some clearance.

 Annual Symposium